Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Introduction

-In this paper, we examine the ground state phase diagram of the frustrated mixed-spin-(1,1/2) ladders, using basic notions from quantum information theory such as entanglement.
-Recent developments in constructing new algorithms to efficiently simulate quantum many-body wave functions has revealed the remarkable role of entanglement and provides astonishing tools to understand many body systems and quantum phase transitions.\cite{PhysRevLett.69.2863,PhysRevLett.91.147902,RevModPhys.77.259,PhysRevLett.91.147902,PhysRevLett.93.040502,PhysRevLett.101.250602,PhysRevB.97.174408, Haghshenas:2019, PhysRevB.100.054404} The most well-known measure of entanglement, is the Von Neumann entanglement entropy (EE) which is widely used to detect quantum phase transitions \cite{osterlo} as well as topological properties of states.\cite{PhysRevLett.96.110405,PhysRevLett.96.110404} Moreover, the entanglement spectrum (ES), the eigenvalues of reduced density matrices, is a remarkable tool in the characterization of topological properties of quantum many-body phases.\cite{PhysRevLett.101.010504, PhysRevB.81.064439, Haghshenas:2014} Actually, the study of the low-lying part of the ES allows us to detect topological properties of a state or gives direct access to the excitation spectrum of edges.
-Using two numerical techniques, iTEBD and DMRG, we obtain the EE and ES levels degeneracies, and demonstrate that the H and the RS phases are separated by an intermediate disordered phase characterized by a different ES levels degeneracies.
+Our aim is to shed light on the RS-H transition in the mixed-spin ladder, using tools of quantum information theory, which are better suited for investigating subtle details of ladders\cite{PhysRevLett.105.077202} than, e.g., the dependence of bond energies on coupling parameters, as used in Ref. \onlinecite{PhysRevB.81.024409}.
+The remarkable concept of entanglement combined with new algorithms has improved our understanding of many-body systems in general and quantum phase transitions in particular \cite{PhysRevLett.69.2863,PhysRevLett.91.147902,RevModPhys.77.259,PhysRevLett.91.147902,PhysRevLett.93.040502,PhysRevLett.101.250602,PhysRevB.97.174408, Haghshenas:2019, PhysRevB.100.054404} The best-known measure of entanglement is the von Neumann entanglement entropy (EE) which is widely used to detect quantum phase transitions\cite{osterlo} as well as topological properties of many-body states.\cite{PhysRevLett.96.110405,PhysRevLett.96.110404} Moreover, the entanglement spectrum (ES), the eigenvalues of reduced density matrices, is a remarkable tool in the characterization of topological phases of matter.\cite{PhysRevLett.101.010504, PhysRevB.81.064439, Haghshenas:2014,Ahmadi2020} Actually, the study of the low-lying part of the ES allows us to detect the topological properties of a state or gives direct access to the excitation spectrum of edges.
+Using two numerical techniques, iTEBD and DMRG, we obtain the EE and ES of the ground state of mixed-spin (1, 1/2) ladders, and demonstrate that the RS and H phases are separated by an intermediate phase with a different ES level degeneracy.

-While examining the presence or absence of an intermediate phase in this system, we also compare both the results of iTEBD and DMRG.
-We demonstrate that in the vicinity of the RS-H transition point, i.e., in the intermediate phase, in contrary to DMRG, the iTEBD is very sensitive to initial conditions, and the ground state order predicted by iTEBD can not be trusted.